 Christian: Does that mean that Shobu Ippon has a different educational effect then the 8-point system?

 Thomas: Exactly!
 The 8-point system leads to an inconsequential attitude.
 Because after the first point you get 7 more points to make-up your mistakes.
 Such a system does not reflect the seriousness of a real-life situation where you usually do not have more than one opportunity to defend or attack.
-Shobu Ippon is not a game like Sports Karate.
+Shobu Ippon is not a game like Sport Karate.

-On the other hand, the execution of the technique has no decisive effect whether you get a point in Sports Karate or not.
+On the other hand, the execution of the technique has no decisive effect whether you get a point in Sport Karate or not.
 When you touch your opponent with your fist or your foot you will receive a point.
 In Shobu Ippon power and clean techniques are serious categories.
 If your technique is to weak you won’t get a point.

 Educational Goals of Shobu Ippon

 Christian: But what educational goals does Shobu Ippon exactly want to achieve?

 Thomas: Very provocative speaking: To learn to loss!
 You must have the ability to loss.
 That sounds simple.
 But it is a different way to loss than in an 8-point system.
 In Shobu Ippon losing is always possible and sometimes you do not have much influence on it.
 In a single blow a fight could be over.

 Thus, you need a completely different awareness and tolerance.
 Due to the fact that the power of the punches and kicks is judged you might get hit but the referee does not give a point.
 These punches can still hurt und you have to stand that.
 The pressure of the situation is, therefore, very high.
 Your task is to stay capable to act and react.
 That requires inner balance and strength.